hiebj/validating-feature/README.md

 Automatic Validation
 ------------------
 The validation process relies on Ext.data.validations configured on an Ext.data.Model.
-To determine a record's validity, Ext.data.Model#validate method is called.
+To determine a record's validity, the Ext.data.Model#validate method is called.
 If a field of a record fails validation, its representative grid cell will be painted with an invalid CSS class and a tooltip containing the returned error messages.

 Validation occurs automatically when a record is updated.
 When the record is repainted by the View on Ext.data.Store#update, our cellTpl will apply error CSS and tooltips based on the result of a call to the Ext.data.Model#validate function.
-Records which are not dirty (have not been updated) are validated only by an explicit call to validate.
+Records which are not dirty (have not been updated) are validated only by an explicit call to #validate.

 The CSS and tooltip are applied using the capabilities of a grid Feature, namely by manipulating Ext.view.Table#cellTpl.